Disclaimer: The contents and opinions of this blog post do not represent the views or values of Honours Review as a publication.

 In his essay, Foucault uses the example of a cemetery to illustrate the characteristics of a heterotopia.
-In his view, the peculiar site of the cemetery is “unlike ordinary cultural spaces” (2).
-If we think about it, the cemetery is a common cultural site and an inevitable part of a city or a village, but it is impregnated with a somewhat uncanny, often folkloric, hue.
+In his view, the site of the cemetery is “unlike ordinary cultural spaces” (2).
+If we think about it, the cemetery is a common cultural site and an inevitable part of a city or a village, but it also has a somewhat uncanny flavor.

 Heterotopia II: The Circus

 The space occupied by the requisites and tents of the Classical Circus Berlin parked a few kilometres away from my home adds a similar twist to the otherwise homeostatic atmosphere of a metropolitan and/or rural centre.

 In his description of heterotopias, Foucault notes that circuses and amusement parks are “privileged or sacred or forbidden places, reserved for individuals who are, in relation to society and the human environment in which they live, in a state of crisis” (2).
 The circus is a site in which clowns, magicians, acrobats, tightrope-walkers and jugglers dynamically collide.
 The extravagant nature of these performers imbues the site with a ‘carnivalish’ hue.
 Along these lines, Foucault describes the circus as a “heterotopia of deviation” in which “individuals whose behaviour is deviant in relation to the required mean or norm are placed” (2).
 (To get a clearer image, just think of the popular freak-shows which swiped the American and English crowds off their feet at the end of the nineteenth and beginning of the twentieth century.)
 The circus, in short, turns the rules of every-day existence upside down with a single toss of the jugglers’ ball.